 What is THIRST doing?

-THIRST is beginning work on a human rights impact assessment (HRIA) with a strong gender lens, taking into consideration the very dynamics of the tea industry itself, its global nature, the interdependence of its various parts and the context within which it operates.
+THIRST is conducting a human rights impact assessment (HRIA) with a strong gender lens, taking into consideration the very dynamics of the tea industry itself, its global nature, the interdependence of its various parts and the context within which it operates.

-Over the next three years it will seek to work with a wide range of civil society actors, industry and other stakeholders as well as technical experts to deliver the HRIA in three phases:
+Over a three year period, starting in June 2021, it is working with a wide range of civil society actors, industry and other stakeholders as well as technical experts to deliver the HRIA in four phases:

 Phase 1: ASSESSMENT